vrabbi/tbs-samples/README.md

 cd samples/apps/<EXAMPLE_FOLDER>
 ```

-3. run the following command:
+3. Run the following command to create an image:
 ``` bash
 # for procfile, java, node, dotnet, go nginx and python use the following command as is
 # for php you must add "--cluster-builder full" as the php buildpack is not in the default cluster builder